AlonBS/Ray_Tracer/README.md

 Version History:
 =================

+3.6:
+- More on shading: Added normals interpolation when rendering meshes (and triangles).
+By default, normals are interpolated, unless stated otherwise (--flat-shading flag)
+- Added a scene with the difference between the modes.
+The model is exactly the same. this means that small models can be rendered to look quite nice withouth the need of many vertices and faces.
+- Removed dead code from triangle intersections

 3.5:
 -----
 - Full support in reflections and refractions, and the mixture of the two, using Frensel equations.
 To support this, the basic rendering function was changed, so that recursive ray tracing only happnes from reflective (and/or) refractive surfaces.
 The specular term that was used before as a reflection, surves only for the bling_phong lighing calculations, and not the recursive calculations.